 In my view, vaping has gotten stuck for some time.
-The model of Chinese-made hardware and domestically-produced eliquid has served the industry participants well and served many vapers very well too, but the breakthrough products still aren’t available (although, XOLO ;) ).
+The model of Chinese-made hardware and domestically-produced vape juice has served the industry participants well and served many vapers very well too, but the breakthrough products still aren’t available (although, XOLO ;) ).
 There are, of course, other problems relating to misinformation from government bodies and health organizations who are confusing smokers with conflicting information.

 On safety: Should smokers use iQOS?

 I have no idea whatsoever about the safety of iQOS versus vaping.

 There is, however, a curious dynamic afoot.
 It’s been roundly agreed that vaping products are far less risky than smoking.
 The Royal College of Physicians estimates vaping to be less than 5% as harmful as smoking.
 PMI, on the other hand, seem to be anchoring iQOS at 10% the risk of smoking.

 I find this all rather intriguing.
 No-one seems to have picked up on this, but 5% and 10% are dramatically different concepts: 10%, in this context, is NOT twice the harm of 5%…. let me explain: